一月 12, 2022

 Good fortune fruit with Prosecco

-Since Chinese New Year falls during colder months, “good fortune fruits” tend to be winter citruses like oranges, tangerines, kumquats, and pomelos.
+Since Lunar New Year falls during colder months, “good fortune fruits” tend to be winter citruses like oranges, tangerines, kumquats, and pomelos.
 Because the fruits are round and golden in color, they’re said to symbolize fullness and wealth.
 These fruits are gifted and eaten throughout Chinese New Year and don’t require a special recipe preparation.
 That said, we did find a tasty-looking Fortune Fruit Salad which we paired with a dry, refreshing bubbly.

 Our recipe pick: Fortune Fruit Salad by Ching-He Huang